JoshuaAYoung/v-able-client/SchematicDocs/Qualinteer - User Stories.md

 ### As a returning company user, I want to:
 * login to my account. - high
-* post a job to the job board. - high
+* post a gig to the gig board. - high
 * edit my account information. - medium
-* see a list of volunteer jobs that I've posted. - medium
+* see a list of volunteer gigs that I've posted. - medium
-* see more information about a volunteer that's applied to one of my jobs. - medium
+* see more information about a volunteer that's applied to one of my gigs. - medium
-* edit information about a job I've posted. - medium
+* edit information about a gig I've posted. - medium
-* have a way to message a user that applies for one of my jobs within the app. - low
+* have a way to message a user that applies for one of my gigs within the app. - low

 ## Administrators
 ### As an administrator user, I want to:
 * view all user accounts and their associated information. - low
 * be able to delete specific users. - low
-* be able to delete specific jobs. - low
+* be able to delete specific gigs. - low
 * be able to lock user accounts. - low

 ## Visually Impaired